open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

    * Privacy
    * Compliance

-*Ms. Coleman also presented and called for a review of the code of ethics within the meeting.
+*Ms. Coleman also presented and called for a review of the code of ethics within the meeting.*

 *At Project Voice, Bradley Metrock will be convening the Conversational A.I.
 Leadership Council.
 There will be 300 enterprise decision makers for this gathering.
-Those present will be asked by Metrock to sign the aforementioned OVON code of ethics.
+Those present will be asked by Metrock to sign the aforementioned OVON code of ethics.*

 *OVON will be speaking at the Conversational A.I.
-Leadership Council and speaking to the principles it espouses in the said ethical statment.
+Leadership Council and speaking to the principles it espouses in the said ethical statement.*

 ## Action Items - N. Southern:

-* Group - if anyone has ideas about requirements for identification of voice assistants, submit to Jon
+* Group - if anyone has ideas about requirements for identification of voice assistants, submit to Jon.
-* Group -  if anyone is aware of other initiatives working on authentication of voice assistants or of users to please let Bruce know.*
+* Group -  if anyone is aware of other initiatives working on authentication of voice assistants or of users to please let Bruce know.

-  * Context and History

 # Notes of the Open Voice Network Technical Committee Meeting - February 10, 2023